ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

 The script requires a `.env` file to deploy the environment.

-1. Start a new change for your `tier1` repo, follow the "Step 1 - Setup" section of [Changing.md](./Changing.md).
+1. Start a new change for your `tier1` monorepo, follow the "Step 1 - Setup" section of [Changing.md](./Changing.md).
     - Experimentation

-        repo name = `gcp-experimentation-tier1`
+        monorepo name = `gcp-experimentation-tier1`
     - DEV, PREPROD, PROD

-        repo name = `gcp-env-tier1`
+        monorepo name = `gcp-env-tier1`
-1. Your terminal should now be at the root of your `tier1` repo, on a new branch and with the tools submodule populated.
+1. Your terminal should now be at the root of your `tier1` monorepo, on a new branch and with the tools submodule populated.
 1. If it doesn't exist, create a `bootstrap/<env>` directory.
 It will be used to backup files generated during bootstrapping.
 1. Copy the example.env file from the `tools/scripts/bootstrap` folder.